 Although much has been accomplished, there is more to do.
 A growing population and changing climate threaten the streams and habitat Oregonians have worked so hard to protect.
 Treasured parks and trails need improvements to keep up with demand.
-And some communities - particularly communities of color and other historically marginalized communities - need a more equitable share of the benefits of public investments in parks and nature.
+And some communities - particularly communities of color and other historically marginalized communities - need a more equitable share of benefits of investments in parks and nature.